 - 1. Be consistent on what IED communicates to stakeholders - 2.
 Follow-through on methods of communication that work - 3.
 Provide a second phone call and email to follow-up - 4.
-Contact both Governor's Office and Education Dept.'s to ensure information such as flyers and meeting agendas were sent out to community - 5.
-Use of billboards - 6.
+Contact both Governor's Office and Education Dept.'s to ensure information such as

+- 5. Use of billboards - 6.
 Use meeting minutes and agendas to record meetings for future use - 7.
 Utilize better techniques to engage tribal officials - 8.
 Utilize the BPS website to post IED programs, projects, and announcements - 9.
 Develop a policy to utilize Facebook, Instagram, Snapchat and Twitter